-Our Healing Arts are conveniently offered on Saturdays and Sundays.
+Our Healing Arts are conveniently offered on Friday evenings, Saturdays and Sunday afternoons.

 Massage is generally considered part of complementary and alternative medicine.
 It's increasingly being offered along with standard treatment for a wide range of medical conditions and situations.

 Studies of the benefits of massage demonstrate that it is an effective treatment for reducing stress, pain and muscle tension.
 Some studies have found massage may also be helpful for:

 - Insomnia related to stress